SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

   </tr>
 </table>

+Choosing no worker threads activates the serial version of `hmmsearch` and incurs no thread overhead or load balance problem; the ratio of I/O to compute is 1:6, which is conspicuously close to the empirically determined ideal number of worker threads.

+When one worker thread is present the master thread performs essentially the same amount of I/O work as it does in the serial case, but fills all time previously used for compute with thread blocking, yielding a very similar total wall time.
+The unimpressive speed gain can be explained as the master thread filling the work queue faster than one worker can empty it.
+A maximum queue capacity is quickly reached where the master blocks as it waits for additional input space to become available.

+An experiment with fifteen worker threads demonstrates in extremis the opposite imbalance relative to one fully loaded worker thread.
+In this second case, the master thread has increased it’s fraction of time spent performing I/O by a factor of three and significantly reduced the amount of queue related blocking, but replaced that queue spinning with thread fork and join overhead.
+The average worker thread spends only 25% of execution performing search while the rest is lost blocking on the synchronized queue as it waits for new data to become available.
+This behavior is a result of the single master thread being unable to supply sequence at a rate comparable to the rate at which workers consume it.
+Additionally, the master is burdened by thread creation and destruction overhead.
+This further explains why split input file `hmmsearch` scales so much more effectively: having more than one master thread in different processes both reduces thread overhead for each and enables sequence parsing to occur in parallel.
+The overall effect is the rate of input preparation increases and more worker threads can be effectively supplied with data.

 Results from CrayPat experiments also aggregate to suggest a target for optimization.
-Less than 2% of the sampled time attributed to I/O is spent in system buffered blocking read calls; the rest is in sqascii_Read() and header_fasta(), both of which are input parsing functions.
-This glut is a direct consequence of the data access pattern in the hmmsearch top-level application.
+Less than 2% of the sampled time attributed to I/O is spent in system buffered blocking read calls; the rest is in `sqascii_Read()` and `header_fasta()`, both of which are input parsing functions.
+This glut is a direct consequence of the data access pattern in the `hmmsearch` top-level application.
 A small overhead is needed to read, parse, and error check one sequence from disk, but all such work is discarded and duplicated for each new model.
 These parsing functions are a primary factor limiting the rate new